Should you be breastfeeding while diabetic? What about breastfeeding and type 2 diabetes?

 to breastfeed.
 Diabetic mothers are advised to breastfeed their babies

-exclusively for 6 months.
+exclusively for 6 months or longer.

 Why is it Important to Breastfeed if You have Diabetes?